goshippo/about-us/README.md

 Defined as `The system in which the team executes and behaves as a collective group`

-We do this in three major parts: Foundational Thinking, Core Behaviors and Measuring what matters
+We do this in three major parts: Foundational Thinking, Core Behaviors and Measure What Matters

 ### Foundational Thinking